-By air: Several international airlines offer regular service to Moscow’s international airports, including Sheremetievo (SVO), Domodedovo (DME), and Vnukovo (VKO), and to St. Petersburg’s airport, Pulkovo (LED).
+By air: Several international airlines offer regular service to Moscow’s international airports, including Sheremetievo (SVO), Domodedovo (DME), and Vnukovo (VKO), to St. Petersburg’s airport, Pulkovo (LED) and Irkutsk (IKT).
 When you arrive at the airport, you will pass through passport control and customs.
 If you do not have a valid visa, you will be denied entry and possibly fined.

 If you need currency upon arrival, it is possible to exchange your money at the airport.
 There are also ATM machines that accept most major credit cards.

 By train: Students can travel to both St. Petersburg and Moscow by train.
 Please be advised that if you are travelling from Europe through Belarus, you will need a valid transit Byelorussian visa to be allowed to pass through.
 It is also possible to get to Irkutsk by train from Moscow or Vladivostok but by airlines from Moscow, Vladivostok, Seoul or Beijing is much faster.

 By bus or boat: Students travelling to St. Petersburg may also be able to travel by bus or boat from Helsinki, Finland, or the Baltic States.